About the awards

-On March 13, 2020, as part of the first Polish selection process of the Golden Cubes Awards, an independent national jury consisting of Sebastian Karpiel-Bułecka, Konrad Karmański, Yannick Roels, Tomasz Osięgłowski, and Hanna Zwierzchowska, nominated 4 entries that will represent Poland during the international process and decided on 5 honorable mentions.
+On March 2, 2023, as part of the second Polish selection process of the Golden Cubes Awards, an independent international jury consisting of Magda Grabowska-Wacławek / BOVSKA, Jan Körbes, Agnieszka Rasmus-Zgorzelska, Jakub Szczęsny and Dariusz Śmiechowski nominated 3 entries that will represent Poland during the international process and decided on 2 honorable mentions.

-Due to the COVID-19 pandemic, the finale of the Fourth Cycle of the international Golden Cubes Awards that was to be held at the (UIA) World Congress of Architects in Rio de Janeiro, has been postponed to 2021.
-The same year, there will also be an educational exhibition organized by the National Institute of Architecture and Urban Planning, presenting nominated entries and honorable mentions from the two national and international cycles.
+The finale of the Fifth Cycle of the international Golden Cubes Awards will be held at the (UIA) World Congress of Architects in July 2023 in Copenhagen.
+The same year, in September, there will be an educational exhibition organized by the National Institute of Architecture and Urban Planning as well, presenting nominated entries and honorable mentions from the two national and international cycles.